wso2/docs-is/en/docs/guides/identity-lifecycles/add-user-roles.md

 # Add a User Role

-This section will guide you through the ways of adding a user role to WSO2 Identity Server.
+This section guides you through the ways of adding a user role to WSO2 Identity Server.

+---

 ## Add a user role using the admin portal

-TODO: dev-portal-fragment
+(TODO: dev-portal-fragment)

 ---